 2. Contact Us.
 Use the form below to let us know that you would like to join the Corps.
 You will then be sent a link to the full membership application.
 Please know that we will still need to meet you in person to obtain signature authorization for a full police background check.

 3. Interview with the Chief of the Corps.
 This will be scheduled upon receipt of your application.
+If you are under the age of 18, a parent or guardian must be present to sign consent for your membership.

 4. Submit required documents.
 We must have your original EMT Certification, CPR Certification and Driver License to photocopy at your interview.
 Do not bring photocopies!